labcodes/rel-events/docs/1-Basic-Usage.md

 })
 ```

 And that's it!
 We still have a lot of other features to discuss, but I'll talk about those later.
-Before that, let's talk about using events to make HTTP requests.
+Before that, let's talk about [using events to make HTTP requests](https://github.com/labcodes/rel-events/tree/master/docs/2-HTTP-Events.md).

-## Phew, that was a LOT

-Yep.
-This guide tries to give you all the rel-evant information you need to know to use `rel-events`.
-If you're interested on more specific info, [take a look at our API docs](https://github.com/labcodes/rel-events/tree/master/docs/README.md), and if you're curious to know how the hell this works, take a look at our [How it works](https://github.com/labcodes/rel-events/tree/master/docs/6-How-it-works.md) guide or [jump into the source code](https://github.com/labcodes/rel-events/tree/master/)!